koalacoding/yourTetris/README.md

 # tetris
-Tetris coded with HTML5 and Javascript / jQuery using <canvas>.
+Tetris coded in Javascript / jQuery using the HTML5 Canvas.

 ## Steps finished.
 * Added a grid method : drawing a tetromino square on the grid.